radiac/regent/README.rst

 JSON objects should be terminated with a newline.

-If the original operation requires an asynchronous authentication step, the frontend should send the following JSON object:
+If the original operation requires an asynchronous authentication step, the client should send the following JSON object:

     secret          Socket secret
     uid             UID for a stored operation request (passed from async auth)